mauriciolangleib/pracitcos_linea_de_comandos/academic_prueba/content/en/authors/javier_calvelo/_index.md

 - admin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD student / Gr.
-1 (5 hs)
+role: PhD. student

 # Organizations/Affiliations
 organizations: